 After an early breakfast, drive to Dundlod (about six to seven hours).

 Arrive Dundlod and transfer to Dundlod Fort for a two night stay.
 This is not a regular hotel – but more like a home and the starting point of the rides in Shekhawati.

 Dundlod, in the heart of the Shekhawati region, was built in 1750.
 This majestic fort surrounded by a moat, is a mix of Mogul and Rajputana architecture.
 The majestic Diwan Khana (the Audience Hall) is furnished with Louis XIV furniture.
 This old building has been carefully restored but continues to be the family home.
 It has a huge banquet hall and each bedroom is different with its own charm.
 The Fort is located on the edge of a small village of the same name.

 Overnight at Dundlod Fort for two nights.

-This morning visit the stables which has one of the best Marwari horses in the country and try out the horses riding in and around Dundlod.
+This morning visit the stables, which has some of the best Marwari horses in the country, and try out the horses riding in and around Dundlod.

-After breakfast, ride to Churi Ajitgarh (about 20 kms).
+In the afternoon ride to Churi Ajitgarh (about 10kms).
 The ride to Churi takes you across villages, farmlands and some quaint farmers’ dwellings.
 The terrain is soft and sandy and ideal for riding.